 “Awww, what is it, baby?”

-Yesterday, I taught the students how to write the initials for their names.
+Yesterday, just for fun, I taught the students how to write the initials for their names.

 Then, today, Stevie handed me a note and said, “What does THAT mean?”